jmgreg31/terraform-aws-cloudfront/README.md

 # Terraform Cloudfront Module

 This is a module to build a cloudfront distribution.
 It has been modularized to accept multiple origins, behaviors, and custom error responses.
-Please reference the [Example](https://github.com/jmgreg31/terraform-aws-cloudfront/tree/master/example) folder for an example of this module in action
+Please reference the [Example](https://github.com/jmgreg31/terraform-aws-cloudfront/tree/master/example) folder for an example of this module in action.
+Note: The example is used directly for integration testing

 ## Notes